 If you’ve already moved into the old house you bought without inspecting its sewer line, you can look for signs of damage through your plumbing fixtures.

-sewer line clog is most obvious in a toilet, but any low-lying fixture may also exhibit its signs.
+A sewer line clog is most obvious in a toilet, but any low-lying fixture may also exhibit its signs.
 When you always hear a gurgling sound each time you flush your toilet, or that it doesn’t flush properly, that’s most likely a sewer line clog.

 Your tub and shower will also show obvious signs; when wastewater collects in those areas, that means no other thing but a sewer backup.

-You can confirm it running the sink closest to the toilet and bath.
+You can confirm it by running the sink closest to the toilet and bath.
 If it emits a gurgling sound or is also clogged, then it’s certainly a case of a sewer backup.
 You can also try testing your washing machine; if the water draining from it causes your toilet to overflow or your tub’s drain to backup, then it’s definitely time to call your city’s sewer line repair expert.

 How to Inspect a Sewer Line